eclipse-theia/theia-website/src/docs/user_ai.md

 ### MCP Configuration View

-In the AI Configuration view, you can access a dedicated tab for Model Control Protocol (MCP) servers.
+In the AI Configuration view, you can access a dedicated tab for Model Context Protocol (MCP) servers.
 This view provides an overview of all configured MCP server settings and their states: Running, Starting, Errored, and Not Running.
-The view provides the capability to start or stop any MCP server directly from the configuration interface.
+You can start or stop any MCP server directly from the configuration interface.

+The MCP configuration tab also lets you manage your servers without editing the settings file manually.
+Use the **Add MCP Server** button at the top of the tab to open a dialog where you can configure a new server.
+Each existing server has an **edit** (pencil) and a **delete** (trash) button next to its start/stop controls.
+Editing a server opens the same dialog pre-populated with the existing values; deleting prompts for confirmation before removing the entry from your preferences.

+The dialog supports both server types:

+- **Local (Command)**: Provide the executable command (e.g. `npx` or `uvx`), space-separated arguments, and optional environment variables in `KEY=value` format (one per line).
+- **Remote (URL)**: Provide the server URL and, if required, an authentication token and a custom header name.
+Additional headers can be specified in `Header-Name=value` format (one per line).

+Both types share an **Autostart** checkbox that controls whether the server starts automatically the next time the IDE launches.

 Additionally, you can view all tools associated with each server.
 These tools can be easily copied for integration into chat-based interfaces or prompt templates.
 Options for copying tools include obtaining a consolidated prompt fragment representing all available tools, listing available tools to review or restrict used tools, or selecting individual tools for specific inclusion.